mads-hartmann/align.tmbundle/README.md

 ## How to add alignment rules

 Open the bundle editor (ctrl+alt+cmd+b).
 Find the Align bundle.
 Hit `cmd+n` and choose settings.

-Set the scope you want, fx `source.ruby` and add something like the following.
+In the new setting item, first set its name (something like `Alignment Patterns (yourLanguage)` and scope (e.g `source.yourLanguage`).
+Then add something like the following as content for the setting:

     { shellVariables = (
         { name = 'TM_SOURCE_ALIGNMENT_PATTERN';